dhillon-d/push-pop-frontend/README.md

 **Design**

 This app is the frontend for pushing and popping values to a backend in memory database.
-Both applications have to be running in order to work locally.
+The backend application has to be running in order for this application to work.

 **Versions**